 The most natural thing to do is hire a car in Sydney, but the city centre is known for its heavy traffic conditions, and if you are not familiar with driving in Australia, it may be a bit demanding.

 If you are confident, hire your car in Sydney and plan a weekend trip.
-Out of Sydney, the highways on Australia’s South East Coast are an easy drive.
+The highways on Australia’s South East Coast are an easy drive out of Sydney.
 During weekdays the traffic is heavier, and due to roadworks along the way, there can be some slow-down areas.